sourcetab/sourcetab/README.md

 # Sourcetab

-A material design dashboard for your browser's new tab page customizable with a variety of widgets and settings.
+An open-source dashboard for your browser's new tab page, customizable with a variety of widgets and settings.

 ## Getting Started